BRAIN INJURY LAWYERS EDMONTON

 According to the Centers for Disease Control and Prevention (CDC), approximately 1.7 million people in the United States sustain a brain injury each year.
 Of those, 52,000 die, 275,000 are hospitalized, and 1.365 million, or 80%, are treated and released from an emergency department.

-Brain injuries can occur at any age, but the majority of people who sustain a brain injury are between the ages of 15 and 24.
-Males are more likely to sustain a brain injury than females, and the leading cause of brain injury is falls.
+Brain injuries can occur at any age, but the majority of people who sustain this kind of injury are between the ages of 15 and 24.
+Males are more likely to sustain a brain injury than females, and the leading cause of of it is falls.

-A brain injury can happen whenever there is a sudden or strong blow to the head, like a bike or car accident.
+A brain injury can happen whenever there is a sudden or strong blow to the head, like a car or bike accident.
 Symptoms can be mild, moderate or severe, depending on the severity of the injury.

 Common symptoms include: